Generic Name: permethrin (per-METH-rin)

 - Permethrin lotion is for external use only.
 Do not use it near the eyes or allow it to come into contact with the inside of the nose, mouth, or genitals.
 Irritation may occur if permethrin lotion comes into contact with these areas.
 If permethrin lotion gets in your eyes, flush with water immediately.

 - If you have lice in the eyebrows or eyelashes, check with your doctor before using permethrin lotion.

 - Permethrin lotion should not be used in CHILDREN younger than 2 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using permethrin lotion while you are pregnant.
-It is not known if permethrin lotion is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use permethrin lotion, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of permethrin lotion: